If a participant is sick or injured and unable to work, he or she may receive benefits through STD.

 The STD Program components are outlined below:

-Disability Sick Leave (DSL), which is company provided and administered by Sedgwick CMS, provides participants with paid time off for short-term illness or injury (less than 180 days).
+Disability Sick Leave (DSL), which is company provided and administered by Sedgwick, provides participants with paid time off for short-term illness or injury (maximum of 180 days).
 If a participant becomes sick or is injured, DSL can be used to replace income or augment other short-term disability payments to the maximum level of DSL benefits available, based on the length of disability leave.

 A participant receives DSL hours on the first day of hire or transfer date into a benefit-eligible status.
 Thereafter, a participant receives DSL hours on his or her employment anniversary date.
 A participant receives 80 hours of DSL each year.
 Participants can accumulate up to 1,560 hours of DSL.
 Unused DSL hours are not payable upon termination.
 Employees scheduled to work less than 40 hours per week will receive a prorated number of DSL hours equivalent to two times their scheduled workweek on their DSL employment anniversary date.